Does Soccer have a Salary Cap?

 Are salary caps legal?
 A salary cap is legal and can be applied to any professional sports league if the appropriate governing body decides to introduce one.
 The effects of a salary cap can be both positive and negative.

 Does European soccer have a salary cap?
 There is no salary cap in any of the professional leagues in Europe.
-There have been times where it has been considered but the decision has always been not to introduce one.
+There have been times when it has been considered, but the decision has always been not to introduce one.

 If you’re interested in how soccer players’ salaries compare to football players’ salaries, check out my article – Are Soccer Players Paid More than Football Players?